Purvag02/dealwalaDB/README.md

         Open the ~/.bashrc file

 Step 4: Export a Path to install the liquibase
-Add the following command: "export PATH="$PATH:<path to liquibase installation>"
+Add the following command: "export PATH="$PATH:<path/to/liquibase/installation>"

 Step 5: Save and Close the .bashrc file
         source ~/.bashrc